-I’m interrupting my break to post this email and my answer, even though it’s so dang long.
+Even though it’s long, I wanted to post this email and my answer today.
 If you’re not in recovery, it probably won’t apply to you.
 If you are, I’d love to hear your thoughts.

 I hope you are well.
 I want to ask you about a situation, if that is ok.